-We aim to create a healthy balance between rewards and consequences with both being clearly specified.
-Pupils should learn to expect fair and consistently applied consequences for inappropriate behaviour.
+We aim to create a healthy balance between rewards and sanctions with both being clearly specified.
+Pupils should learn to expect fair and consistently applied outcomes for behaviour.
 All systems are flexible to take account of individual circumstances.
-The emphasis of the school discipline policy is on REWARD and PRAISE, which should be given whenever possible for both work and behaviour.
+The emphasis of the school behaviour policy is on REWARD and PRAISE, which should be given whenever possible for both work and behaviour.

-Included in the policy are suggestions for behaviour management techniques (see 'consequences' below).
-All class teachers should operate a stepped approach to consequences, which allow children to identify the next consequence.
-Children, for whom this approach is not appropriate, will have an individual plan detailing alternative rewards and consequences.
+Included in the policy are suggestions for behaviour management techniques.
+All children will start each day and new lesson on green on the traffic light system.
+All class teachers should operate a stepped approach to behaviour management, which allows children to identify the next steps.
+Children, for whom this approach is not appropriate, will have an individual plan based around Safety Intervention Training principles detailing bespoke strategies, alternative rewards and sanctions (see appendix B).